zulip/zulip/docs/code-style.md

 (`$('#foo').on('click', function () {...})`) when the DOM is ready
 (inside a `$(function () {...})` block).

-Use this format when you have the same block applying to multiple CSS styles (separate lines for each selector):

-    selector1,
-    selector2 {
-    };

 ### Python

 -   Scripts should start with `#!/usr/bin/env python3` and not